Top 11 Best Banjo Brands On The Market

 Ome is the second company Chuck founded to make the best banjos in the world.
 That, and no other, was his quest since the beginning.
 Thus, to fulfill that goal, he got together a team of experts and founded his dream company that builds every instrument from scratch, hand-picking every part.

-Nowadays, after over six decades of success, Ome is still a family-owned company passing the secrets to building a perfect instrument from one generation to the next.
+Nowadays, after over six decades of success, Ome is still a family-owned company, passing the secrets to building a perfect instrument from one generation to the next.
 As a result, Ome banjos are sought after by elite-level players.
 Try one today and feel the difference.

-Notable banjo: Ome Oracle (link to check the price at Banjo Studio)
+Notable banjo: Ome Oracle

 This banjo belongs to Ome’s “professional series,” which means it is an instrument created to satisfy the demand of the players who often gig on the most demanding stages.
 To begin with, the player’s choice of walnut, mahogany, or curly maple changes the tone and visuals drastically.
 Also, the triple Megatone Flathead tonerings will satisfy even the most demanding player.
 Finally, it ships with a deluxe hardshell case and a limited lifetime warranty.